anseki/leader-line/README.md

 *Type:* string
 *Default:* Value that was specified last time, or `fade` at first time

-One of the following effect names:
+One of the following keywords as effect:

 - `none`
 - `fade`